Skip to content

 Irish IBAN via the Revolut Bank UAB Irish branch

-SEPA Instant + SEPA Credit Transfer + multi-currency
+SEPA Instant, SEPA Credit Transfer, and multi-currency

 Native bank feeds into Xero, QuickBooks, and Sage

-Free Basic plan and fast online onboarding
+Low-cost Basic plan and fast online onboarding

 Physical and virtual debit cards with expense controls